What “secret” am I talking about here? Lucretia Mott with a secret?

 No, Lucretia, it wasn’t the bumps on your head.

 After all this, it’s basically simple: she was a better, smarter Quaker politician than the men who were after her; and the women too.
-She was always one step ahead; there were close calls, but she slipped from their grasp even then.
+She was always one step ahead; there were close calls, but she repeatedly slipped from their grasp.

 And besides her native intelligence, of which she had plenty, and her courage (ditto), where did this shrewdness come from?
 It was not cynical, or even ambitious.
 It enabled her ministry; and it was a Nantucket export as real as spermaceti candles.